snapplelevi/langston-thresholding/example/README.md

 Tenative things to come back to:

+- SEE COMMENTS IN src/R_main_analysis_driver.cpp

+- UPDATE THE USER FUNCTIONALITY OF THE INDIVIDUAL get_iter_t_vals(), etc. FUNCTIONS TO RETURN BOTH THE DF AND THE CORRESPONDING D LIST AS ONE RETURN LIST

+- UPDATE THE PLOTTING FUNCTIONALITY TO WORK FROM A FILE NAME INSTEAD OF MULTIPLE PIECES

 - Make sure the package builds with igraph as a .xz file (per CRAN docs)

 - Figure out solution for unique names when multiple methods are passed to the analysis function (currently using the PID string for now)